sentairanger/Flask-Dual-Robot/README.md

 * Raspberry Pi OS Lite on Linus
 * Raspberry Pi OS on the Pi 4
 * Python modules `gpiozero` and `pigpio`
+* Docker to run the app inside a container
+* Kubernetes, in this case k3s to run the app inside a virtual machine or locally
+* Vagrant to facilitate Kubernetes

 ## Code Explanation